Possession drill to break opposition defensive lines

 by Pablo M31st Jul 2019

-This possession drill requires 8 players, 4 per side, and to setup 4 zones.
-The objective of this exercise is to simulate 2 attackers vs 1 defender situations in a game.
+This possession drill requires 8 players, 4 per side, and 4 zones.
+The objective of this exercise is to simulate 2 attackers vs 1 defender situation in a game.

 The rules of this exercise are very simple:

-A secondary objective of the game is to improve players’ positioning and anticipation when defending.
-The defending team has to intercept the ball in 2 vs 1 situations and when the ball is passed across zones.
+A secondary objective is to improve players’ positioning and anticipation when defending.
+For example, the defending team has to intercept the ball when it is passed across zones.
 High pressure or tackling is not the solution in this scenario.
-Therefore players need to anticipate the opponents next move and position themselves in the passing line to recover the ball.
+Therefore players need to anticipate the opponents’ next move and position themselves in the passing line to recover the ball.

 Once you see your team is getting the idea of this drill, you can add small goals at each side to make the game more interesting.
-However, practicing without goals to keep the focus on the aspects of the game discussed above.
+However, practising without goals keep the focus on the aspects of the game discussed above.